 As would any mother, Lynda harbored concerns when her 3-year old played in the yard – until it became apparent that the bears were easily frightened away.
 The bruins were so shy that Lynda failed at photographing one male black bear in particular.
 “Each time I stepped outside to take a photo, he’d run into the woods or climb a tree.
 He was more frightened of me than I of him.
 Bears were a positive for our family.
 Education is the key to successful coexistence.”

-Shortly after moving to Hewitt, Lynda founded the Bear Education And Resource Group (now the BEAR Program) to help people moving into bear country learn how to peacefully coexist with black bears.
+Shortly after moving to Hewitt, Lynda founded the Bear Education And Resource Group to help people moving into bear country learn how to peacefully coexist with black bears.
 The BEAR Program pioneered, developed, and distributed bear-resistant trash cans, which eliminated food sources in neighborhoods.
-Sure enough, eventually fewer bears visited the neighborhood.
-When the lures of human trash and attractants were removed, the bears stayed in the woods, and dined on natural foods.

 Lynda's passion for bears began in Hewitt, but she learned everything about black bears from world-renowned black bear expert, Dr. Lynn Rogers.
 Her education was enhanced by observing black bears in their natural habitat.

 The BEAR Program, now part of Animal Protection League of New Jersey (APLNJ) is the only educational program in New Jersey dedicated to protecting black bears and their habitat.
 Since its inception, the BEAR Program has evolved into a dynamic Bear Smart Community outreach program.